ffurkAn/Workshops/Presentations/Git-Flow & Git Branching.md

 ###Furkan begins to prepare a release
 ![Furkan begins to prepare a release](https://www.atlassian.com/git/images/tutorials/collaborating/comparing-workflows/gitflow-workflow/09.svg)

-While Ahmetis still working on his feature, Mary starts to prepare the first official release of the project.
-Like feature development, she uses a new branch to encapsulate the release preparations.
+While Ahmet is still working on his feature, Furkan starts to prepare the first official release of the project.
+Like feature development, he uses a new branch to encapsulate the release preparations.

 This branch is a place to clean up the release, test everything, update the documentation, and do any other kind of preparation for the upcoming release.
 It’s like a feature branch dedicated to polishing the release.